JiachengHou-PnR/UCRCS120B_WSL/AVRDUDE_on_Windows_with_WSL.md

 ## Prerequisites

-On your Windows machine, it should have these intalled:
+On your Windows machine, these should be installed:

 1. WSL installed and initialized
     - Follow [this link](https://docs.microsoft.com/en-us/windows/wsl/install-win10) to install WSL on your machine, and [this link](https://docs.microsoft.com/en-us/windows/wsl/initialize-distro) to initialize it.